Memristor: Derivation and characteristics

-Furthermore, the memristor is static if no current is applied.
-If I(t) = 0, we find V(t) = 0 and M(t) is constant.
+Furthermore, the memristor has a constant memristance if no current is applied.
+If I(t) = 0, M(q(t)) is constant due to q(t) being constant.
 This is the essence of the memory effect.

-Analogously, we can define a W(ϕ(t)) as menductance.
+Analogously, we can define a W(ϕ(t)) as memductance (portmanteau of memory and conductance):

+Memductance with respect to flux is the inverse of memristance with respect to charge, i.e.

+and therefore the unit of memductance is the same as the unit of conductance ‒ Siemens.